moeyensj/difi/README.md

 ![observations](docs/images/observations.png "Observations")

 - 2) a DataFrame describing the linkages that were found in the observations by the external software.
-This DataFrame needs just two columns, one with the linkage id and the other with the observation IDs that form that linkage
+This DataFrame needs just two columns, one with the linkage ID and the other with the observation IDs that form that linkage

 ![linkageMembers](docs/images/linkageMembers.png "linkageMembers")